RECYCLING A CARLING BREWERY

 engineered re-aeration and cooling device for the cooling water

-surface of the small Route-9 connector pond), and its radio-advertised
+surface of the small Route-9 connector pond) lingers on.

 I was the founding Executive Director of the Lake Cochituate Watershed

-Association, which met monthly in Carling's executive cafeteria.
+Association, and our directors met monthly in Carling's executive cafeteria.
 That

 fancy lunchroom offered free, cold beer on tap.
 If you didn't get your